DataFire/Integrations/integrations/generated/google_cloudresourcemanager/README.md

 ### projects.list
 Lists Projects that are visible to the user and satisfy the specified filter.
 This method returns Projects in an unspecified order.
-New Projects do not necessarily appear at the end of the list.
+This method is eventually consistent with project mutations; this means that a newly created project may not appear in the results or recent updates to an existing project may not be reflected in the results.
+To retrieve the latest state of a project, use the GetProject method.

 ```js